michealengland/micheal-dev-2/src/content/blog/ghcli-5-creating-and-managing-github-cli-aliases.md

 ---
 title: Creating and Managing GitHub CLI Aliases
-description: "example"
+description: "Discover the power of aliases in the GitHub CLI.
+Our step-by-step tutorial shows you how to set up, modify, and use aliases to optimize your development process."
-pubDate: 'Nov 19 2023'
+pubDate: 'Nov 23 2023'
 heroImage: '/ghcli-5-cute-octopus-in-glasses-writing-book-960x480.jpg'
 heroAlt: 'Cute octopus in glasses writing ideas in notebook'
 isDraft: true
 ---

-Without a doubt, aliases are one of the most incredible features of working with the GitHub CLI.
-An alias is a custom shortcut that references a full command which makes it easy to reuse complex commands.
+When I first began exploring the GitHub CLI, I quickly realized that while some commands were straightforward, others demanded trial and error.
+To simplify your learning curve, let's walk through a few examples.
+Building on our previous discussion about the [basics of command building](/blog/ghcli-4-building-custom-github-cli-commands/), this lesson aims to further enhance those skills, making your workflow hacking even more efficient.

 Here are the main alias commands you need in order to get started.

 ### 1. Creating and Updating Aliases
 Define a new alias with `set` subcommand.
-This works passing in an alias name and a command within the quotes.
+This works by passing in an alias name and a command within the quotes.

 ```shell
 gh alias set alias-name 'command without gh'
 ```

 #### Try:
 Let's create a simple alias for creating draft PRs.
 In this example we'll do the following actions from the command line:
 - Create a PR and set it as a draft.